norton287/Editor/README.md

 ![RTFEditor Jpeg](/img/RTFEditor.jpg)

 ## Getting Started
 I used Visual Studio Community 2017 and .NET Framework 4 to build this app.
-Font, Window Position, and Window Size are saved on exit.
+Font, fontDialog.Font, Window Position, and Window Size are saved on exit to %APPDATA%\RTFEditor\settings.xml.
 These settings are loaded on the start of the application as well.

+You can cut, copy, and paste as well as insert images into your documents.
+Font color is not selective but when set changes the color of the entire document.
+This is because font color is set through the ForeColor property.

 ### Prerequisites
 ```
 .NET Framework 4.6.1